-As at June 30, 2021, the Company owes \$38,000 to directors and \$3,428,434 to Big Mountain, which is a related party as Frank Marasco Jr., the Company's Chief Executive Officer, and Maria Marasco, a director, along with other Marasco family members own 100% of Big Mountain.
+As at December 31, 2021, the Company owes \$3,531,438 to Big Mountain, which is a related party as Frank Marasco, the Company's Chief Executive Officer and Maria Marasco, a Director along with Marasco family members own 100% of Big Mountain.
 The Company's objective is to maintain a capital position in order to execute its business plan and maximize value for shareholders.
 Availability of capital is key to the future success of the Company and, as such, the Company strives to maintain strong relationships with the capital investment community.
 Methods employed to adjust the Company's capital structure in the future could include any, all, or a combination of the following activities:

-- (a) issuing new shares through a public offering or private placement;
+- i) issuing new shares through a public offering or private placement;

-- (b) issuing convertible debt; or
+- ii) issuing convertible debt; or

-- (c) raising fixed or floating rate debt.
+- iii) raising fixed or floating rate debt.